-Amazon Creates Auto-Generated Variations Under Listings
+Amazon’s Auto-Generated Variations Under Listings

 For example, in “Clothing, Shoes, & Jewelry,” you may find the same shirt in 10 different colors.
 Similarly, in “Beauty & Personal Care,” you can find the same brand of foundation in 10 different shades.

-What would be really interesting to know is if Amazon is doing this to increase their profitability.
+What would be really interesting to know is if Amazon is doing this to increase its profitability.
 For every conversion made on the marketplace, they receive a 15% referral fee.
 In theory, if a consumer clicks into a product detail page because of multiple choices they see on the SERP, and they convert with a higher balance, Amazon makes a higher percentage on fees.

 However, they aren’t listing the top-performing product variations – at least this is the case for our clients.
-It appears the listed variations are dependant on how they are listed on your product detail page.

 This is an interesting feature as they were just under-fire for allegedly putting consumers second as they self-promoted their own products in their A9 Algorithm change.
 However now, they enabled a way to offer a positive user experience before consumers even entered the page.
 While at the end of the day this could be another play at profitability, I believe the new auto-generated variations will increase clicks, page views, and sessions ultimately benefiting the brands and consumers as well.